Federal Elections Modernization Act¶

 Your decisions:

-- Take FCAO examination for practice/baseline (scores won't appear on ballots until Second FEMA Election)
+- Take FCAO examination for practice/baseline (scores won't appear on ballots until Second FEMA Election, but preparation time is an incumbent advantage)

 - Build coalition relationships with likely district partners